-The CLI is divided into various contexts from which sets of related commands can be entered.
-Contexts are nested in a hierarchy, with each context accessible from another context, called the parent context.
+CLI has various contexts.
+You can enter sets of related commands in these contexts.
+Contexts are nested in a hierarchy, with each context accessible from a parent context.
 The top level of the CLI tree is called the general context.
-Each command
+Each command has a related context.
+You can only use a command in the proper context.